Wheatham Hill

-Until 2010 this viewpoint had been lost for many years under recent tree growth.
+Until 2010, this viewpoint had been lost for many years under tree growth.
 Yet an old trig point (triangulation station) remained to indicate that the view had once been visible for OS maps to be surveyed.
-And so Countryside Rangers felled these trees to reveal the spectacular views that Cobbett so much admired.
+Countryside Rangers later felled these trees to reveal the views that Cobbett so much admired.

 There is a minor track over the summit.
 It is located in a Special Area of Conservation known as the East Hampshire Hangers.

 On the southeastern spur of the hill in the woods is a tumulus, evidence of prehistoric settlement in the area.

 Stoner Hill (233 m) is a subsidiary summit of Wheatham Hill (249 m).